typetron/typetron.org/tutorials/twitter-clone/retweets.md

 ## {{page.title}}

 The retweet functionality is almost 100% similar to the reply one.
-This is because a retweet is almost the same thing as a reply, with a few key differences.
+This is because a retweet is almost the same thing as a reply, with a key difference: retweets act also like a share on a user's profile.

 #### Updating the Tweet entity